 ITW Red Head® Wedge Anchor Installation

 The following installation instructions are taken directly from the instruction page on the Red Head® wedge anchor web page at ITW Red Head, and show exactly what the manufacturer states to be the correct method of installation.

-- Clean hole or continue drilling additional depth to accommodate drill fines.
+- Clean the hole or continue drilling additional depth to accommodate drill fines.

-- Assemble washer and nut, leaving nut flush with end of anchor to protect threads.
-Drive anchor through material to be fastened until washer is flush to surface of material.
+- Assemble washer and nut, leaving nut flush with the end of the anchor to protect threads.
+Drive anchor through the material to be fastened until the washer is flush to the surface of material.

 - Expand anchor by tightening nut 3-5 turns past the hand tight position, or to the specified torque requirement.

 - Using a hammer drill that is set in the hammer and rotation mode, with a carbide tipped bit that meets ANSI standards and is the same diameter as the Red Head® wedge anchor being installed, drill a hole in the concrete.
 Drill the depth of the hole slightly deeper than the expected embedment depth chosen making sure that the minimum embedment depth for the diameter of Red Head® wedge anchor is met.